51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 9-12

-Featuring fleshy paddle-shaped leaves, jade is a popular succulent.
-It is also believed to bring good luck to the owner.
+Jade is a popular succulent with fleshy, paddle-shaped leaves.
+It is also believed to bring good luck to its owner.
+And it doesn’t need watering often.

 6. Cacti